 I actually don’t watch many sports.
 I might go to the pub with my friends to watch the odd football game but I don’t really watch anything but athletics, and even then, I’ll only watch if it’s a friend of mine competing.

-Are you training for any upcoming competitions and when is your next event?
+Are you currently training for any upcoming competitions?

 Follow Tom on: